bballagh/profile-hyde/about.md

+Currently I am a producer at [Daily Iowan TV](https://www.youtube.com/user/TheDailyIowan).
+Through working at Daily Iowan TV, I have been able to learn about the world broadcast news and develop my skills as a broadcast news producer.

 ## Reporting

 Here are some of the news packages I wrote, produced, and edited.
 All of these packages aired on Daily Iowan TV.